shurph-quiet-harbor/nextcaller-python-api/README.md

     profile_id - id of a profile
     data - data to update
     handler - [None] - function, response handler.
-    Arguments of the handler function - (response, response_format)
+    Arguments of the handler function - (response)

 **Example**: